 We are currently in the process of reviewing our Highway Infrastructure Asset Management Plan and this will be aligned to our Strategy.
 There are a number of asset management documents that provide further information on how we manage our highway infrastructure, which are:

 Highway Infrastructure Asset Management Plan – sets out the operational requirements to maintain the network and identifies the levels of service to be provided.

 Highways Communication Strategy – There is a need for local engagement mechanisms to ensure that our asset management approach is understood.
 Engaging with stakeholders to understand their needs and expectations provides the information needed to determine and review the service provided by highway infrastructure assets and therefore our asset management activities.

 Highways Infrastructure State of the Asset Report - This report provides factual information on the condition of highway infrastructure assets.
 It includes performance data which is used monitor our activities which will be reviewed to ensure continuous improvement.
 It also includes results of annual surveys of customer satisfaction.
 A new report is currently being finalised and will be added soon.

-Benchmarking - This is a systematic process, collecting and comparing information for enabling comparisons and improving performance.
+Performance Management Framework - This is a systematic process, collecting and comparing information for enabling comparisons and improving performance.
 It provides a structure to search for best practice in other organisations that can be integrated into our own service delivery.
-Results are currently being collated.

 Customer Satisfaction – We commission annual surveys of customer satisfaction and analyse trends to benchmark and diagnose performance and identify potential for improvement.